yshraj/password-generator-django1/README.md

-##_Password generator website according to user's choice of letters, digits and special chars.._
+Password generator website according to user's choice of letters, digits and special characters.